-Site U1454 is located ~50 km west of Site U1455 (DSDP Site 218) at $08^{\circ}0.39$ $^{\circ}N$, $85^{\circ}51.00'E$, in a water depth of 3721.4 m.
-It is situated on the western levee of a channel-levee system that is believed to be the modern active channel of the fan (Hübscher et al., 1997).
+Site U1454 is located ~50 km west of Site U1455 (DSDP Site 218) at 08°0.39'N, 85°51.00'E, in a water depth of 3721.4 m.
+It is situated on the western levee of a channel-levee system believed to be the modern active channel of the fan (Hübscher et al., 1997).
 The levee surface rises ~50 m above the thalweg of the meandering channel that is well imaged with multibeam bathymetry.
-Site U1454 is intended to provide a sequence through a channel-levee system that can be dated by ${}^{14}C$ and $\delta^{18}O$ and which can thereby be related to global climatic and sea level cycles as well as other proxies for sediment flux and weathering.
+Site U1454 is intended to provide a sequence through a channel-levee system that can be dated by $^{14}\!C$ and $\delta^{18}\!O$ and thereby be related to global climatic and sea-level cycles and other proxies for sediment flux and weathering.
 The general objective of the Pleistocene transect at 8°N is to document depocenter migration and overall accumulation rates since the Pliocene, and Site U1454 completes this approach by focusing on the Late Pleistocene and Holocene fan deposition.
 Obtaining a high-resolution levee record that could extend into the Holocene will allow comparison of this middle fan deposition to an upper fan levee likely constructed across the same channel levee at 16°N since 18 ka (Hübscher et al., 1997; Weber et al., 1997).
-The levee at 16°N records consistent changing weathering and vegetation conditions since the Last Glacial Maximum (Galy et al., 2008; Lupker et al., 2013), which can be further correlated at Site U1454.
+Obtaining information on how the fan system developed during the last glacial cycle will provide insight into the relation of fan growth, sealevel change, and erosion changes driven by well-constrained climate evolution.
+The levee at 16°N records changing weathering and vegetation conditions since the Last Glacial Maximum (Galy et al., 2008; Lupker et al., 2013) that can be correlated to Site U1454.

 Site U1454 provides a key expanded section to the overall understanding of depositional processes in the Pleistocene Bengal Fan.
-This site was added during the expedition because of the inferred Holocene age of the channel with sediments suitable for dating with oxygen isotopes and radiocarbon on foraminiferal tests and on terrestrial organic, in addition to high-resolution nannofossil biostratigraphic work.
+This site was added during the expedition because of the inferred Holocene age of the channel with sediments suitable for dating with oxygen isotopes and radiocarbon or foraminiferal tests and on terrestrial organic material, in addition to high-resolution nannofossil biostratigraphic work.
 Accordingly, we will be able to determine the time spans over which the levee units have formed.
-Also, the surficial calcareous clay unit will shed light on the episodicity and absence of turbidites at this location.
-Furthermore, we expect to be able to link channel activity with sea level and glacial-interglacial climatic cycles.
+Also, the surficial calcareous clay unit will constrain the timing of turbidite input at this location.
+Furthermore, we expect a high-resolution record that will allow us to link channel activity with sea level and glacial- interglacial climatic cycles.

-Beneath the levee unit, coring recovered a sand-rich section comparable to Site U1452 and likely representing the progradational facies of early channel formation and erosion.
+Beneath the levee unit, coring recovered a sand-rich section comparable to Site U1452 that likely represents the progradational facies of early channel formation and erosion.
 Several other smaller channel systems in the vicinity contributed to sediment accumulation at Site U1454, and it will be interesting to investigate their temporal relationships with the active channel.
-Mud turbidites, silt, and sand beds are intercalated between hemipelagic units, indicating rare episodic activity.
+Mud turbidites, silt, and sand beds are intercalated between hemipelagic units, indicating episodic channel activity.

 An organic-rich turbidite was recovered at ~34 m CSF-A in the sand-rich section.
 It comprises an 18 cm thick layer of organic debris deposited at the base of a sand layer.
-The base of the organic layer contains centimeter-sized pieces of wood.
-Unlike the Miocene and Pliocene, organic debris is not frequently found in Pleistocene turbidites, and this one represents certainly an unusual transport from delta or floodplain to the fan.
-Identification of wood species may allow relating this deposit more precisely to an event and a vegetation zone.
+The base of the organic layer contains a centimeter-sized wood branch.
+Unlike the Miocene and Pliocene, organic debris is not frequently found in Pleistocene turbidites, and this one represents an unusual transport from the delta to the fan.
+Identification of wood species may constrain the source of this deposit and the vegetation zone from which is derived.